StrayBird-ATSH/RegressionAnalysis/lab-8-regression.md

 ```
 ## [1] 0.06098308
 ```

-the correlation is 0.061.
+The correlation is 0.061.
 The estimated intercept is 3.46.
 The estimated slope is 0.01983.

 5. Interpret the $\hat{\beta}$ values.
 There are 2.

 GPA = intercept + slope(hours of sleep)

-We can intercept the intercept as us having an estimated GPA of 3.46 when we have 0 hours of sleep.
+We can interpret the intercept as us having an estimated GPA of 3.46 when we have 0 hours of sleep.
 We can interpret the slope as for every 1 extra hour of sleep we get, we will increase our GPA by 0.01983 points.